School Banner

 Online Registration

 Online Registration was implemented in 2004.
 It allows parents and students to request related arts courses for the next school year from home via the Internet.
 Families who do not have access to the Internet will be given opportunities to use school computers to register online.
 Parents and students should understand that requesting a related arts course through online registration does not guarantee that the student is placed in the course the next school year.
 Final placement in a course is dependent upon enrollment, scheduling feasibility, and teacher allocation.
-Schools will post the courses that they will be offering the next school year in a course curriculum guide which will be located on the school's website.
 Parents without Internet access at home will receive a printed copy of the course curriculum guide by request.
 The window for students to select related arts courses online is posted by the school on the school's website and in parent newsletters.
 Schools will provide instructions on accessing the online registration tool.

-Promotion Criteria for Grades Six through Eight (GCS IHE / Rule 9/11/2006)
+Promotion Criteria for Grades Six, Seven, and Eight

 Criterion 1: Students in grades six through eight are expected to learn, at a minimum, curriculum standards in English language arts, mathematics, science, and social studies, and meet attendance requirements.

-Criterion 2: The student earned a minimum average grade of 70% in English language arts, mathematics, science, and social studies (if language arts is taught as a separate subject in grades 6-8, the English language arts grade will be determined by the mean of the yearly average of reading and language arts.)
+Criterion 2: The student earned a minimum average grade of 60% in English language arts, mathematics, science, and social studies (if language arts is taught as a separate subject in grades 6-8, the English language arts grade will be determined by the mean of the yearly average of reading and language arts.)

 End of Year Promotion Status